 Of important note, Pelham Manor is also a village of artists.
 Pelham Manor has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Pelham Manor’s character.

-A relatively large number of people in Pelham Manor telecommute to their jobs.
-Overall, about 24.09% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.09% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Pelham Manor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Pelham Manor is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Despite being a small village, Pelham Manor has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Pelham Manor, a lot of people use the train to get to work every day though Pelham Manor is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The per capita income in Pelham Manor in 2022 was $128,831, which is wealthy relative to New York and the nation.
 This equates to an annual income of $515,324 for a family of four.